ngParty/Cantina/README.md

 ### Get the code

-[Download](https://github.com/polymerelements/polymer-starter-kit/releases/latest) and extract Polymer Starter Kit to where you want to work.
+[Download](https://github.com/polymerelements/polymer-starter-kit/releases/latest) and extract Cantina to where you want to work.
 The project comes in two flavours - Lite and Full.

-**Beginners**: Try Polymer Starter Kit Lite.
+**Beginners**: Try Cantina Lite.
 This doesn't require any extra dependencies nor knowledge of modern front-end tooling.
 This option is good for prototyping if you haven't build a Polymer app before.

-**Intermediate - Advanced**: Use the full version of Polymer Starter Kit.
+**Intermediate - Advanced**: Use the full version of Cantina.
 This comes with all the build tools you'll need for testing and productionising your app so it's nice and lean.
 You'll need to run a few extra commands to install the tools we recommend but it's worth it to make sure your final app is super optimised.

-Rob Dodson has a fantastic [PolyCast video](https://www.youtube.com/watch?v=xz-yixRxZN8) available that walks through using Polymer Starter Kit.
+Rob Dodson has a fantastic [PolyCast video](https://www.youtube.com/watch?v=xz-yixRxZN8) available that walks through using Cantina.

 ### Install dependencies

 #### Quick-start (for experienced users)

-With Node.js installed, run the following one liner from the root of your Polymer Starter Kit download:
+With Node.js installed, run the following one liner from the root of your Cantina download:

 ```sh
 npm install -g gulp bower && npm install && bower install